Code of Conduct

 Appeal Process Guidelines:

-Advisor: The appealing student may bring up to two (2) advisors to a Non-Academic Appeal Committee Hearing.
+Advisor: The appealing student may have an advisor during the appeal process and may bring up to two (2) advisors to an Appeal Hearing.
 The name(s) of the advisor(s) must be communicated in writing to the Conduct Officer no later than 24 hours prior to the scheduled hearing.
 Advisors must be either a student, a staff member or a faculty member from the MVCC College Community.
-To assist a student who may not be able to identify an advisor, a directory of advisors will be provided to the student for the student to contact.
-The Advisor is free to listen to all proceedings and make suggestions directly to the student.
-The advisor may not directly address the Non-Academic Appeal Committee at the appeal except during the closing statement in place of the appealing student
+To assist a student who wants advisors, but is unable to identify an advisor, a directory of advisors will be provided to the student for the student to contact.
+The Advisor may assist the student in reviewing the appeal packet prior to the hearing and is free to listen to all proceedings and make suggestions directly to the student.
+The advisor may not directly address the Non-Academic Appeal Committee at the appeal hearing except during the closing statement in place of the appealing student.
+The College reserves the right to restrict an individual’s choice of advisor in cases where for example, there may be a conflict of interest.

-Attendance: In the event the appealing student is absent from the Non-Academic Appeal Committee Hearing, the hearing will proceed without the student 15 minutes after the scheduled start time.
+Attendance: In the event the appealing student is absent from the Appeal Hearing, the hearing will begin without the student 15 minutes after the scheduled start time and proceed to its conclusion.
 The transcript will reflect the absence.
+If a student is unable to make the hearing, they must inform Non-Academic Appeal Board Chairperson as soon as possible to make other arrangements, however it is not guaranteed that the hearing can be postponed.

-Attorneys: The appeal hearing is an internal college process and therefore, neither the College, the Non-Academic Appeal Committee, appealing student, or anyone else will be allowed to have attorney representation during the appeal process.
-A Non-Academic Appeal Hearing is not a court.
+Attorneys: The appeal hearing is an internal College process.
+Students are not allowed to have an attorney present during the appeal hearing.
+An Appeal Hearing is not a legal or court proceeding.

-Conflict of Interest: The appealing student may request any individual Committee member be removed from the appeal process providing acceptable reasons for the request are stated at the start of the hearing.
+Conflict of Interest: The appealing student may request any individual Non-Academic Appeal Committee member be removed from the appeal hearing, providing acceptable reasons for the request and stated at the start of the hearing.
 The request may or may not be granted.
-In all cases, the Chair of the Non-Academic Appeal Committee in its sole and absolute discretion will determine if the request to remove a member meets their standard of acceptable reason.
+In all cases, the Chair of the Non-Academic Appeal Committee in its sole and absolute discretion will determine if the request to remove a member meets the standard of acceptable reason.

-Communication Method: The student email will be the official form of communication during the appeal process.
-Students are expected to monitor their student email for any communications from the College during the non-academic appeal process.
+Communication Method: The MVCC student email will be the official form of communication during the appeal process.
+Students are expected to monitor their MVCC student email for any communications from the College at all times, including during the appeal process.

 Composition:

-- A Non-Academic Appeal Committee Hearing is restricted to the chairperson, four Non-Academic Appeal Committee members, the Conduct Officer, approved witnesses, the appealing student and their advisor(s). *The four committee members may or may not differ from the members who served on the Request for Non-Academic Appeal Hearing Review.
-The Chair will ensure that at least one committee member is a student, except when student members have not been appointed/trained available to the Non-Academic Appeal Committee or when an appeal hearing review is conducted outside of the regular Fall or Spring semester.
+- Step 2: Appeal Hearing Composition: Participants in an Appeal Hearing are restricted to the Non-Academic Appeal Committee Chairperson, four Non-Academic Appeal Committee members, the Conduct Officer, approved witnesses, the appealing student and their advisor(s). *The four committee members may or may not differ from the members who served on the Request for Appeal Hearing Review in Step 1.
+The Chair will ensure that at least one committee member is a student, except when student members have not been appointed/trained to the Non-Academic Appeal Committee or when an appeal hearing review is conducted outside of the regular Fall or Spring semester.
 In such cases, additional faculty/staff members will be appointed to reach the composition of four members.

-Hearing Format: A Non-Academic Appeal Hearing Format Description will be provided to the student during the scheduling of the hearing.
+Hearing Format: An Appeal Hearing Format Description will be provided to the student prior to the hearing.

-Hearing Mode: The College will determine the hearing location and mode of the hearing (e.g., in-person or virtual).
+Hearing Mode: The College will determine the hearing location and mode of the hearing (e.g., in-person or virtual) and it will be conveyed to the student prior to the hearing.

 Hearing Outcome: Through the appeal process, the disciplinary standard determination may change or stay the same and the sanction of the Conduct Officer may be decreased, increased or upheld.

-Hearing Packet: A packet will be prepared by the Conduct Officer containing first-hand information regarding the case, including but not limited to incident reports, the Non-Academic Appeal Request Form, statements from the incident parties and witnesses, supporting documents (e.g., screen shots, pictures, pertinent emails, etc.) and appointment and outcome letters.
-This will serve as the basis for the Non-Academic Appeal Hearing Request Review and the Non-Academic Appeal Hearing and all parties will work from the same packet.
-The College shall determine the rules of evidence contained in the file.
-In order to prepare for the appeal hearing, the appealing student has the right to review this packet in its entirety.
+Hearing Packet: A packet will be prepared by the Conduct Officer and contain first-hand information regarding the case that was within the record when the initial determination was made, which includes but is not limited to incident reports, the Appeal Hearing Request Form, statements from the incident parties and witnesses, supporting documents (e.g., screen shots, pictures, pertinent emails, etc.) and appointment and outcome letters.
+This will serve as the basis for the Appeal Hearing Request Review and the Appeal Hearing and all parties will work from the same packet.
+The Chair will have discretionary authority to determine whether the Appeal Committee will receive and consider particular information, and to resolve any procedural questions or disputes arising in the course of the hearing.
+In order to prepare for the appeal hearing, the appealing student and their advisor, if applicable, have the right to review this packet in its entirety.
 This review will occur in a monitored setting, for a reasonable amount of time, as determined by the College, prior to an appeal hearing.
-The appealing student may also seek assistance from the Office of Accessibility Resources during the packet review due to a documented disability and reasonable accommodations will be made.
-Following the appeal hearing, the Chair will be provided with the judicial sanctioning history of the appealing student and a two-year sanctioning history of similar incidents to serve as a guide, not directive and with no expectation of adherence to past cases if the committee considers sanctions.
+The appealing student may also seek assistance from the Office of Accessibility Resources during the packet review due to a documented disability and reasonable accommodation will be made.
+Following the appeal hearing, if the Non-Academic Appeals Committee determines a finding of “Responsible”, the Chair will be provided with the judicial sanctioning history of the appealing student and a two-year sanctioning history of similar incidents to serve as a guide with regard to consideration of sanctions.

 Retaliation: Any retaliation based on information learned during the appeal process will not be tolerated and is considered a violation of the Code of Conduct.

-Student Status: Upon submission of a request for a Non-Academic Appeal Hearing, the student status is not changed during the appeal process and any imposed deadlines within sanctions are paused pending appeal outcome.
-However, in the sole and absolute discretion of the College, any sanction that resulted in the appealing student being removed from all or any part of the college community due to a safety or disruptive matter, the student will remain banned from such area(s) during the appeal process.
+Student Status: Upon submission of a Request for an Appeal Hearing, the student status is not changed during the appeal process and any imposed deadlines within sanctions are paused pending appeal outcome.
+However, where there was any sanction that resulted in the appealing student being removed from all or any part of the college community due to a safety or disruptive matter, the College has the sole and absolute discretion to require that the student remain banned from such area(s) during the appeal process.

-Witnesses: The appealing student has the right to bring witnesses to the hearing.
+Witnesses: The appealing student has the right to bring new witnesses to the hearing only when the new witness supports the appeal criteria new evidence that was not reasonably available at the time the determination regarding responsibility or sanction was made, that could affect the outcome of the matter, has been discovered.
 If the witness did not already do so during the incident investigation, they must submit a written statement to the Conduct Officer within 24 business hours prior to the hearing.
-Character witnesses are not allowed but can be introduced during the hearing closing statement.
+Character witnesses are not allowed but can be introduced at the determination of the Non-Academic Appeals Committee Chair during the hearing closing statement.

 Appeal Timeline |